 Taxi ranks are designated places for taxis to wait for customers.
 They are places where other vehicles should not park.

-You can choose to travel in any taxi that is waiting on a rank, but drivers sometimes guide customers to taking the taxi at the front of the rank, as its driver will have been waiting the longest.
+You can choose to travel in any taxi that is waiting on a rank.
+Drivers will sometimes guide customers to the taxi at the front of the rank, out of courtesy, as that driver will have been waiting to be hired the longest.

 Private hire vehicles